diogo-jorge-santos/replicating_portfolio/README.md

 Setup:
 - install miniconda/anaconda python distribution.
--To setup an enviorment for this repository use open command line in the repository folder and: conda env create -f environment.yml
+- To setup an enviorment for this repository use open command line in the repository folder and: conda env create -f environment.yml

 Usage: